lmccay4/DaylioCircularBarplot/README.md

 # DaylioCircularBarplot

-R script to take a CSV file from the mood-tracking app Daylio and create a circular barplot visualization.
+R script to take a CSV file from the mood-tracking app Daylio and create a circular barplot visualization of a full year.
+Deafult is for 365 days but can be changed.

 Default output:
 ![positive_mood](https://raw.githubusercontent.com/lmccay4/DaylioCircularBarplot/master/depressionPositive_Mood.jpg)